sylv/micro/README.md

 - [ ] Image width+height should be stored so the image preview doesn't flash while loading.
 - [ ] FileEmbed.tsx has trouble scaling down on mobile.
 May be due to the file name not truncating properly, also an issue with text previews that are long and wide.
 - [ ] Domain dropdown should be a multi-select like the pre-tailwind design.
+- [ ] Dashboard pagination for files.
+- [ ] Cleanup that deletes files larger then X bytes after Y days (of no views?)
+- [ ] Toasts overflow on mobile